moisesPC/cv64_sound_test_mod/README.md

 [Preview video](https://cdn.discordapp.com/attachments/1045877172956569641/1053098919275528242/1_video-converter.com.mp4)

 This is a mod for Castlevania (Nintendo 64) that adds a sound test feature in the pause menu.
+It plays the sound ID that is displayed (in decimal) in the GOLD counter.

 The controls are as follows:

 ```
 D-PAD Right = Advance +1 in sound ID